-- Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee
+- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

-- Denounced U.S. for alleged systematic “war crimes” in Vietnam
+- In the early 1970s, he denounced U.S. for alleged systematic “war crimes” in Vietnam.

 - Organizer of Vietnam Veterans Against the War

-- Worked to cut off aid to anti-Communist guerrillas in Nicaragua
+- Worked to cut off aid to anti-Communist guerrillas in Nicaraguadurin the 1980s

-- Proposed large reductions in defense and intelligence spending
+- Proposed large reductions in U.S. defense and intelligence spending

 John Forbes Kerry was born December 11, 1943 in Denver, Colorado.
 His father, Richard Kerry (1915–2000), was a Foreign Service Officer and an attorney for the Bureau of United Nations Affairs.
 His mother, Rosemary Forbes Kerry (1913–2002), was a World War II nurse and a member of the wealthy Forbes family.

 After graduating with a political science degree from Yale University in 1966, John Kerry enlisted in the U.S. Navy.
 He served as a swift boat captain in Vietnam's Mekong Delta, and rose to the rank of lieutenant.
 For his combat duty, Kerry received a Silver Star, Bronze Star, and three Purple Hearts.

 After his discharge from the Navy in early 1970, Kerry became a prominent figure in the anti-America, pro-Hanoi crowd of antiwar protesters personified most visibly by Jane Fonda.
 Like so many of those activists, Kerry publicly maligned U.S. soldiers.
 He became a spokesman and organizer for the group Vietnam Veterans Against the War, and he developed close ties to Ramsey Clark, who had served as Attorney General under President Lyndon Johnson.